-UOCAVA voters also have expanded options for returning the voted absentee ballot.
-The ballot may be returned by U.S. Mail or by a commercial air or ground carrier.
+UOCAVA voters may return their ballot by U.S. Mail or by a commercial carrier.
 Please note that if returning the ballot by commercial air or ground carrier, the date the ballot is tendered to the carrier is considered the postmark date.
 UOCAVA voters should ensure that their ballot is postmarked or tendered to the commercial carrier no later than the day of the election in which they are casting a ballot.
 UOCAVA voters are no longer required to have their ballot's affidavit envelope notarized.
 However, the affidavit on the envelope must be witnessed by two persons 18 years of age or older.

-UOCAVA voters may find additional information on absentee voting on the Internet from the Office of the Secretary of State at alabamavotes.gov or from the Federal Voting Assistance Program (FVAP) at fvap.gov.
+UOCAVA voters may find additional information on absentee voting on the Internet from the Office of the Secretary of State at alabamavotes.gov or from UOCAVA voters may find additional information on absentee voting on the Internet from the Office of the Secretary of State at alabamavotes.gov or from the Federal Voting Assistance Program (FVAP) at fvap.gov.
 Please note that the FVAP website provides information for UOCAVA voters only.